cosmos/gaia/README.md

 gaiad init yournodenamehere
 ```

-**add seeds**
+**Add Seeds**
 ```
 nano ~/.gaiad/config/config.toml
 ```

-Scroll down to seeds, and add some of these seeds as a comma-separated list:
+Scroll down to seeds in `config.toml`, and add some of these seeds as a comma-separated list:

 ```
 ba3bacc714817218562f743178228f23678b2873@5.83.160.108:26656